Shipleys LLP is delighted to announce we have joined with Moore Kingston Smith - read more

 There’s also information on gifts in Ground Rules on Gifts – Inheritance Tax Myth Busters

-If we can help in any way, speak with your usual Shipleys contact or one of our specialists shown on this page.
+If we can help, speak with your usual Shipleys contact or one of our specialists shown on this page.

 Specific advice should be obtained before taking action, or refraining from taking action, in relation to this summary.
 If you would like advice or further information, please speak to your usual Shipleys contact.